thepanlab/Seq2MAG/README.md

 ##

-**Script `abundanceANDbinning.batch` is to calculate the read counts and RPKM abundance for each scaffold in a subject, and then do genome binning.
+**Script `abundanceANDbinning.batch` is used to calculate the read counts and RPKM abundance for each scaffold in a subject, and then do genome binning.
 The instructions of this batch script are as follows.**

 **Requirments:**